pockerman/hmmtuf_app/README.md

 - <a href="https://pomegranate.readthedocs.io/en/latest/">pomegranate</a>
 - <a href="https://www.sqlite.org/index.html">SQLite</a>

+#### Note

+You also need to install one of the backends supported by Celery.
+For more information see <a href="https://docs.celeryproject.org/en/stable/getting-started/introduction.html#installation">here</a>.

 ## Setup the project locally

 1. ```cd``` to the top-level directory of the project i.e. where the ```manage.py``` file is located